 carries insurance for the group.
 The Optimists' statewide governor, Isaac Schider, said he

 investigated and is satisfied that Ryan isn't being discriminated against.
 "I think they made the right decision," he said.

 League games are held on the polo field at Fort Sill, but the fort has stayed out of the fray.
-Parents have to sign a waiver that absolves the Army of liabilities, said Daran Neal, post spokesman.
-The league leases the field free-of-charge, he said, so federal disability access laws that govern the fort don't apply.
+Parents have to sign a waiver thatn absolves the Army of liabilities, said Daran Neal, post spokesman.

-Among other issues, the court found that the pony league based its decision on "assumed and unsubstantiated concern of a possible
+Among other conclusions, the court found that the pony league based its decision on "assumed and unsubstantiated concern of a

 In Lawton, the last game of the fall season is Nov.
 13. The Taylors aren't giving up and may consult with a lawyer before the spring season, Mrs. Taylor said.